 Alison grew up in Sheffield and attended college there before beginning a working life that saw the first two years overseas.
 She was an air stewardess for 11 years followed by office administrator for another two, all with Monarch Airlines at Gatwick.
 Eventually moving to the West Country in 1997 she has worked in the office at BKS since 2003.
 Initially in an assistant role, Alison now enjoys full control of the administration side of BKS, occupying front of house, stock control and customer relations where you will find her desk organised chaos.
 Her son Frazer, even did a short stint at BKS helping out around the office to gain work experience as a teenager.
 Away from work, Alison enjoys socialising and going out!

-Charlotte originally trained with a company called Fulton in 1986 as a machinist making ladies clothing.
-She eventually went on to join us here at BKS on the very first day we moved into our current premises on August 1st 1993.
+Charlotte joined us here at BKS on the very first day we moved into our current premises in August 1993.
 Charlotte continued as machinist and suit maker for around 10 years before taking those skills and experience over to the patternmaking department where she has remained until this day.
 Charlotte is in charge of our Lectra CAD programme which produces all of the patterns for new suits as well as our alteration service.

 Allen Cliffe - (Cutting Room)

 Allen learnt many of his skills from 7 years’ experience in trades connected with Children’s Inflatables and Bouncy Castles.
 His knowledge was expanded working in the ‘Glamping’ industry producing high end luxury camping equipment and tents with some of the products featuring in a UK television series.
 He joined us in the cutting room in 2008 and now finds himself as head cutter, mainly working on leather but directing on the various cloth and fabric work too.